 Keeping a special needs pet active indoors can be even trickier.
 For bigger dogs, a wheelchair may be difficult to maneuver in tight spaces.
 Many pet parents will use the wheelchair for outdoor exercise and switch to a scooter for easy indoor mobility.
 Indoor scooters make it possible for paralyzed dogs to easily move around corners and furniture.
 The scooter’s low profile makes it possible for dogs to lay down and rest when they need to, something they aren’t able to do in a wheelchair.

 Hearing your dog or cat is paralyzed can be a shock, but there are plenty of options available.
-With a little extra care, the right mobility tools, and a treatment plan your pet can live a long, happy life.
+With a little extra care, the right mobility tools, and a treatment plan, your pet can live a long, active life.